 Whether you have curly hair or super straight hair, the hair length greatly depends on your preference.
 But if you need to know how each length works, let us discuss that with you.
 Usually, for dense curly thin hair, it is best to stick to short lengths.

 This is because your hair naturally tends to frizz out more and look extra dense if you leave it loose.
 When you go for a longer length, that may be very challenging to keep your hair in place.
-If you have fine hair that is a little less dense then you can go for long lengths that do not make your hair uncontrollable or difficult to manage.
+If you have fine hair that is a little less dense then you can go to long lengths that do not make your hair uncontrollable or difficult to manage.